locka99/opcua/README.md

     ...      - contains certs from client/servers you've connected with and you don't trust
 ```

+For encrypted connections the following applies:

-When the server first receives an encrypted connnection from an unrecognized client it will write the cert to the rejected/ folder and the connection will fail.
-You, the administrator will explicitly move the cert to the trusted/ folder to permit connections from that client in future.
+* The server will reject the first connection from an unrecognized client.
+It will create a file representing
+the cert in its the `pki/rejected/` folder and you, the administrator must move the cert to
+the `trusted/` folder to permit connections from that client in future.

-Likewise, the client shall reject unrecognized servers in the same fashion, and the cert must be moved from the rejected/ to trusted/ folder.
+* Likewise, the client shall reject unrecognized servers in the same fashion, and the cert must be moved from the
+`rejected/` to `trusted/` folder for connection to succeed.

 ### Certificate creator